gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 The answer: quantum computers depend on the formalism, not the interpretation.

-The unitary evolution of the Schrödinger equation — universally agreed upon — is what makes quantum computation possible.
+The unitary evolution of the Schrödinger equation, universally agreed upon, is what makes quantum computation possible.
-Superposition, entanglement, interference — all are features of the unitary formalism.
+Superposition, entanglement, interference,

-Quantum error correction —
+all are features of the unitary formalism.

-my own field —
+Quantum error correction,
 is entirely within the formalism.
 We describe errors as quantum channels, encode logical qubits in stabilizer codes, perform syndrome measurements to detect errors.

 None of this requires a preferred interpretation.
-Copenhagen, Many-Worlds, Bohmian mechanics — all agree on the predictions.
+Copenhagen, Many-Worlds, Bohmian mechanics: all agree on the predictions.
 All would endorse the same quantum error correction protocols.